Set the webserver base URL and configure forward/reverse proxies

-Some notification services require a URL configuration defined in order to add links from the alert message.
-Use a full URI here with a trailing / (without ui or api).
+Some notification services require a URL configuration to add links from alert messages.
+Use a full URI with a trailing / (excluding ui or api).

 kestra: